 Had to seal this fresh hunded dolla bill up right quick!
 Gonna be getting it graded for sureeee... and yall gonna hate me... first #dragonmajesty trainer box I've bought 😬🤑🤓 / DO go check your #bestbuy stores for these incredible #pokemon sales they do every now and again!
 I believe it was 34 for a trainer box of these packs! /// #nerd#tcg#collector#goldenticket#ultranecrozma @leonhart54 @maxmoefoeofficial @edithandeevee @realbreakingnate

-When you play this card from your hand to evolve 1 of your Pokemon during your turn, you may search your deck for up to 2 Item cards, reveal them, and put them into your hand.
-Then, shuffle your deck.
+When you play this card from your hand to evolve a Pokemon during your turn, you may discard an Energy from your opponent’s Active Pokemon.

 When your Pokemon-GX is Knocked Out, your opponent takes 2 Prize cards.

 Weakness: Grass (x2)